abhishek-kumar-code/Redfish_Public/Specification.md

 An administrator with sufficient privilege can view active sessions and also terminate any session using the associated sessionId.
 Only the client that executes the login will have the Session Auth Token.

+##### X-Auth-Token HTTP Header

+Implementations shall only use compliant TLS connections to transport the data between any third party authentication service and clients.
+Therefore, the POST to create a new session shall only be supported with HTTPS, and all requests that use Basic Auth shall require HTTPS.

 ##### Session Lifetime

 Note that Redfish sessions "time-out" as apposed to having a token expiration time like some token-based methods use.
 For Redfish sessions, as long a  client continues to send requests for the session more often than the session timeout period, the session will remain open and the session auth token remains valid.
 If the sessions times-out then the session is automatically terminated.